Anip95/satellite-vehicle-detection-classification/README.md

   - Start the project through Jupyter Lab.
   - For a matter of size, the folders train22 and predict have been omitted.
 They will be created by running the code (train22 from the training block and predict from the inference block).

+# Project Overview

+Firstly, all the class instances were counted, and by the result of the counting, a decision was made to oversample the classes 0 and 1.